Are You Suffering from Presbyopia or Farsightedness?

 Farsightedness, or hyperopia, occurs when an irregularly-shaped eye prevents light from properly lining up with the retina.
 The result is that it’s hard to see things close up.
 People of any age, including babies, can be farsighted.

 There’s no fail-safe way to prevent farsightedness or presbyopia.
-Maintaining a healthy diet, observing a regular exercise routine, and getting regular eye exams are the best ways to guard against eye trouble, but sometimes, there’s just no way to get around it.
+Maintaining a healthy diet, exercising regularly, and getting yearly eye exams are the best ways to guard against eye trouble, but sometimes, there’s just no way to get around it.
 Thankfully, there are very effective ways to treat both of these conditions.

-The most common way to treat presbyopia is with bifocals and progressive lenses, but reading glasses and multifocal contact lenses are two other options.
+The most common way to treat presbyopia is with bifocals or progressive lenses, but reading glasses and multifocal contact lenses are two other options.